Junior DJ Ward expected to be among the nation's top wide outs in 2013

 Lumberjacks look to make it 2-0 to start 2012

 One of the most decorated players in Stephen F. Austin history, Jeremy Moses returns to his alma mater as an assistant coach.
-The former Walter Payton Award winner will work with the 'Jacks inside receivers.
+The first player in school or Southland Conference history to win the Walter Payton Award, Moses will coach the SFA quarterbacks after spending last season working with the inside receivers.

 Following his playing career, Moses spent one season at North Alabama as an assistant on Terry Bowden's coaching staff.
-He is married to the former Jessica Miller.
+The 2011 SFA graduate is married to the former Jessica Miller.